Ridwan05/Deploy-LAMP-Stack-with-Ansible/ReadMe.md

-# AltShool Second Semester Exam
+# AltSchool Second Semester Exam

 ## In this exercise, I deployed Laravel app with Ansible